MooersLab/MooersLab/README.md

 I have used the dictated text transcribed by Whisper to a lesser extent.
 There is often a lot of garbage text that Whisper inserts during long pauses.
-It generally takes a lot of effort to parse the transcribed text.
+It takes a lot of effort to parse the transcribed text.

 It is easier to redo the dictation via Voice In and make corrections as you go.
-Dictation of the first draft during the morning commute is analogous to generating a verbal rough draft in my mind.
+Dictation of the first draft during the morning commute is analogous to generating a verbal rough draft.
+If I leave the DVR at home, I will still compose some prose by speaking aloud.
-Once the initial draft has been composed, it is easier to redo it with better word choices.
+Once the initial draft has been composed verbally, it is easier to redo it with better word choices after I reach my office.

+Of course, generative writing is a small part of writing.
+Rewriting, data analysis, figure-making, reading the literature, and managing co-author input take up the bulk of the time.
+You can attempt rewrites of small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
+This sounds boring, but exciting new ideas often emerge during this exercise.

 Below are links to programming tools to aid the adoption of voice computing.